Table of Contents

-Chris Kyle hesitated when he was to shoot a person for the first time ever.
-The person in the case was a woman who was about to attack a group of American marines with a hand grenade.
-The US Navy SEAL was on top of a building in a town in Iraq, when US invasion of Iraq had only just began, before the removal of Saddam Hussein.
+Whole military career Chris spent as a sniper.
+In Iraq, he learned how not to hesitate, but to shoot straight.
+The first kill ever he had in Iraq, in the case when he shot a woman who was about to attack a group of American marines with a hand grenade.
+Chris Kyle was laying at the top of a building in a town in Iraq, if the first day of Operation Iraqi Freedom.
 The marines couldn’t see the threat the woman was posing.

 His commanding officer told him to shoot, but his hesitation was stronger than him.
 He pulled the trigger only on the second command.
 He shot his first target and eliminated the threat.
 The woman dropped the grenade when she was shot.
 Kyle shot her again when the grenade went off.

-As a young man, Kyle used to go deer hunting with his father, and just before joining the army, he was a professional rodeo rider.
-However, it was only after joining the Navy that he realized how good of a shot he had.
-It was his deadly reputation that got him the nickname Al-Shaitan Ramadi – the Devil of Ramadi – during his mission in Ramadi and a bounty of $20,000 was put on his head.
-However, this same reputation got him a different nickname among his fellow soldiers – The Legend.
+Chris Kyle’s deadly reputation that got him the nickname Al-Shaitan Ramadi – the Devil of Ramadi – during his mission in Ramadi and a bounty of $20,000 was put on his head.
+However, this same reputation got him a different nickname among his fellow soldiers, including Marines whom he had the task of protecting – The Legend.

 ‘’It was my duty to eliminate the target and I never had any regrets about pulling the trigger.
 My only regret is the people who I couldn’t save, marines, soldiers, friends… I am not naïve and I’m not trying to romanticize war, but I am ready to meet God with a clear conscious’’ Chris Kyle concluded.

-In 2009, he decided he won’t be going back, because, as it was reported, he wanted to save his marriage.
+In 2009, he decided he won’t be going back to Navy, because, as it was reported, he wanted to save his marriage.
 He started his own military company, Craft International.
 It provides military and law enforcement sniper training, as well as private security and protection.